dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 If a given dependency is only listed for compilation, then its `runtime`, `resources` and `native` properties is omitted.
 Similarly if the dependency is only listed for runtime, then its `compile` property is omitted.

-Only dependencies with a `type` value of `package` (as perf the `libraries` section described below) should be considered by the host.
+Only dependencies with a `type` value of `package` (as per the `libraries` section described below) should be considered by the host.
 There may be other items, used for other purposes (for example, Projects, Reference Assemblies, etc).
+Note that currently host basically ignores the `type` property.

 ### `libraries` Section (`.deps.json`)

 This section contains a union of all the dependencies found in the various targets, and contains common metadata for them.
+Specifically, it contains:
+* `type` - the type of the library. `package` for NuGet packages. `project` for a project reference.
+Can be other things as well.
+* `path` - in the `package` library this is a relative path where to find the assets.
-Specifically, it contains the `type`, as well as a boolean indicating if the library can be serviced (`serviceable`, only for `package`-typed libraries) and a SHA-512 hash of the package file (`sha512`, only for `package`-typed libraries.
+* `serviceable` - a boolean indicating if the library can be serviced (only for `package`-typed libraries)
+* `sha512` - SHA-512 hash of the package file (`package`-typed libraries).
+* `hashPath` - in the `package` library this is a relative path to the `.nupkg.sha512` has file.

 ### `runtimes` Section (`.deps.json`)